 - Off the Schedule

 The vertical axis represents days or months to complete all tasks on time.
 This axis also evaluates how many tasks are remaining or pending.
 And that is likely-hood to Gantt chart methodology.

 Now, come to the date of start, that is the basic point of starting a project which represents actual work start on a project.

 The date of completion can easily determine by this formula “(estimated days of work ÷ numbers of working staff) ÷ (expected work efficiency factor 70% or 0.7).
 This Agile formula will give you the actual task completion date.

-Tasks Remaining Estimation is a straight line from starting to finishing line of tasks on time frame axis.
+Tasks Remaining Estimation is a straight line from starting to the finishing line of tasks on the time frame axis.
 This helps to evaluate how many days are required to complete a task i.e; if we have 40 tasks remaining and our date of completion is 20 then the average days of completion task are 2.

 Tasks Remaining Actual is a non-straight line in this agile burndown excel chart because all these estimations are based on ideal situations.

-Schedule on Time section is related to when task remaining actual line falls on before or on the estimated task completion point on horizontal axis chart.
+The schedule on Time section is related to when the task remaining actual line falls on before or on the estimated task completion point on the horizontal axis chart.
 Then we can say that it is according to schedule.

 Off the schedule is vice versa of schedule on time.
 When the actual task completion bar line falls on after the estimated task completion point.